 Funeral service is a 24 hour, 7 day per week

 profession, although the workload is spread among all funeral home staff.
 You can expect to work a regular schedule of hours, but evening and weekend hours are common.
 'On call' duty is

 expected of many funeral directors.
 While on duty the funeral director is expected to dress in business attire.
 Above all the funeral director must reflect a personable, sincere and professional

 time is spent preparing bodies of the deceased for final disposition.
 The overwhelming majority of time is spent working directly with families.
 For this reason funeral service is referred to as

 What subject areas comprise the Funeral Service Education curriculum?

-• Social Sciences, including history and sociology of funeral service, psychology of grief and bereavement counseling
+• Social Sciences, including history and sociology of funeral service, funeral service psychology and counseling

 • Law and Ethics, including business law, funeral service law and funeral service ethics

 Is scholarship aid available?